adeep/bitwarden_reddit/cannot_login.md

   Step back, relax, take a walk, get a cup of coffee.
   Perhaps it will come back to you in a moment.

+_Look for typos_

 * _Look for any typos in your email address and/or master password_, especially silly typos or more obvious ones like _0 (zero) versus O (capital letter “oh”)_, _l (small “L”) versus I (capital letter “i”)_, or _| (special character “vertical bar”)_.
 * _Look for added or missing spaces_: trailing spaces, leading spaces or double spaces within your master password.
+Whitespace in a password is critical!
   The discrepancy could be either when you were typing it in or when you created the master password.

-> For the email address, Bitwarden doesn't care whether you use lower case letters or upper-case letters,
-> so whether you try to login with example@example.com or EXAMPLE@EXAMPLE.COM – both should work exactly the
-> same.
-This is not true for the master password!

 _"Special" Characters_

 Do you have _problematic special characters_ in your master password?
 Non-ASCII, Unicode, or Emoji characters may work on one system but not on other systems.
-You master password should only use the "safe" 95-character [printable ASCII character set](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg)
+Your master password should only use the "safe" 95-character [printable ASCII character set](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg)

-Even if your master password currently works, a system upgrade could cause it to fail at a future date!
+Even if your master password _currently_ works, a system upgrade could cause it to fail at a future date!

 A strong sign you may have a character set problem is if you can log in via your web vault or some Bitwarden clients, but not others.
-In this case, consider changing your master password, but create an export of your vault first!
+In this case, consider changing your master password, but, again, start by [making a backup](#make-a-backup)!

 Many people think a password is "safer" if it has weird characters in it.
-In terms of security, a weird character does not add that much: `MyDögHàŝFlèaß` does not add nearly as much security ("randomness" or "entropy") as simply using a slightly longer but much more tractable [passphrase](https://xkcd.com/936/), such as `polka-fame-curled-either-passover` or `WinnerPlasmaKabobSinuous`.
+In terms of security, a weird character does help as much as some might hope: `MyDögHàŝFlèaß` does not add nearly as much security ("randomness" or "entropy") as simply using a slightly longer but much more tractable [passphrase](https://xkcd.com/936/), such as `polka-fame-curled-either-passover` or `WinnerPlasmaKabobSinuous`.